Qarik-Group/gitlab-codeowners-linter/README.md

 ```

 You need to pass the `--codeowners_file`  argument to the linter with the path to the CODEOWNERS file.
 The linter by default will run in autofix mode.
-If you just want to check your file without modifying it use `--enable_autofix false`.
+If you just want to check your file without modifying it use `--no_autofix`.

 ### Usage with pre-commit